Skip to content

 You opened your tax return this year and sat very still for a moment.
 Nearly half.
 You earned it at a desk, on calls, in evenings you will not get back, and a single line item quietly claims close to half of it before you have bought a coffee.
 You were raised to read that line as duty.
 But sitting there, you feel something more honest underneath the duty: the suspicion that you are being treated less like a citizen and more like a renewable resource.

 The short version: Nomad Capitalist is an advisory firm and framework built around “jurisdictional arbitrage” — legally distributing where you earn, where you live, where your company is based, where you bank, and where you hold assets across multiple countries to reduce your overall tax burden.
 Its core model is the Five Flag Strategy.
 Done correctly, with full disclosure and genuine residency, high earners can lawfully cut effective tax rates substantially; done sloppily, it becomes tax fraud with serious penalties.
 The savings are real but highly individual, depending on your citizenship, income type, and willingness to actually relocate.
-This is informational, not tax or legal advice — every move here turns on rules that differ by country and change, and qualified cross-border counsel is not optional.
+This article is informational only and is not tax, legal, or investment advice.
+Cross-border structuring requires a qualified cross-border tax professional and, where citizenship or immigration status is involved, qualified legal counsel — this is not a DIY exercise.
+Nothing here is a method for avoiding disclosure: if you are a US person, your US filing obligations, your FBAR (FinCEN Form 114) obligation on foreign accounts exceeding $10,000 in aggregate at any point in the year, and your FATCA Form 8938 obligation continue to apply until you formally expatriate — and in the year you expatriate, too.
+Figures below were checked in August 2026; thresholds and fees are adjusted annually, so verify current numbers before acting.

 How does Nomad Capitalist actually work?